Business Education Abroad Scholarship

 An international business course (three-credit hours) led by Collat faculty for students looking to gain exposure to the global business environment with an option of related international travel component or completely virtual experience.

-- Courses with a travel component include class sessions, assignments, plus a related international travel experience over Spring or Fall Break with Collat faculty leader and classmates.
+- Courses with a travel component include class sessions, assignments, plus a related international travel experience during Spring Break, May Term, or Fall Break with Collat faculty leaders and classmates.

 - Virtual courses involve Collat faculty and students in collaboration with classmates and culture experts in designated countries.

 How It Works